 20) How to use the point lighting in Blender?

 Three-Point Lighting tool in Blender 2.80

 21) What are the light types in Blender?

-Blender offer several different light types to create more nature environment.
+Blender offers several different light types to create a more natural environment.

 22) How to use render in Blender?